 How carbocations are stabilized by carbon-carbon multiple bonds (resonance)?

-Carbocations where the C+ is adjacent to another carbon atom that has a double or triple bond have extra stability because of the overlap of the empty p orbital of the carbocation with the p orbitals of the π bond.
+Carbocations where the C+ is adjacent to another carbon atom that has a double or triple bond have extra stability because of the overlap of the empty p orbital of the carbocation with the p orbitals of the π bond (pi bond).
 This overlap of the orbitals allows the charge to be shared between multiple atoms – delocalization of the charge - and therefore stabilizes the carbocation.

 Fig. 2: Carbocation stabilization by multiple bonds adjacent to the C+ atom through p-orbital overlap